xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 {: .notice--success}

 ## Network access inside Docker container

 As a user you might be wondering:  What can processes inside the spun-up Docker container really do?
-The answer: everything.
+The answer: everything that a native app/agent (running inside the XR process space) can do from the perspective of reachability and binding to XR interface IP addresses.
-You have a distribution of your choice with complete access to XR RIB/FIB (through routes in the kernel) and interfaces (data and management) to bind to.
+You basically have a distribution of your choice with complete access to XR RIB/FIB (through routes in the kernel) and interfaces (data and management) to bind to.

 **Docker images by default are extremely basic and do not include most utilities.
 To be able to showcase the kind of access that a container has, I pull in a special ubuntu docker image with pre-installed iproute2**.
-This is pretty simple to do.
-On your devbox pull in a base ubuntu docker image from devhub:
+To understand how to do this follow the previous section: [Importing a Custom Docker container tar ball]()

 {: .notice--warning}